West Side Line: Empire Connection

-The Empire Connection (or West Side Connection) allows Amtrak's passenger trains traveling on the Empire Corridor from Albany in upstate New York, and beyond, to enter Penn Station.
-The line is used by Amtrak passenger service heading north via Albany to Toronto; Montreal; Niagara Falls and Buffalo, New York; Burlington, Vermont; and Chicago.
+The Empire Connection (or West Side Connection) is a rail line that allows Amtrak passenger trains operating on the Empire Corridor to access Penn Station in New York City.
+The line is used by Amtrak services operating between Penn Station and destinations including Albany, Buffalo, Niagara Falls, Toronto, Montreal, Burlington, and Chicago.

 Before its construction, Empire Service trains came into Grand Central Terminal, requiring passengers bound for Northeast Corridor trains to transfer to Penn Station via shuttle bus, taxicab, subway or on foot.
 This was a legacy of the fact that the Empire Service lines had previously been part of the New York Central Railroad, which built and owned Grand Central, while Penn Station was owned by the Pennsylvania Railroad.
 The two stations had never been connected, even after the PRR and New York Central merged as Penn Central in 1968 and after Amtrak took over intercity passenger rail service in 1971.
+The Penn Central had planned to construct a track connection from Penn Station to the ex–New York Central West Side Line as part of their merger plans in the 1960s, especially as it would allow them to move their intercity trains from Grand Central Terminal to Penn Station as it would allow them to leave the former to state-funded commuter service, but ran out of funds to construct the connection.